 - 20. For the controlled subject of Dentistry, universities will be liable for a financial penalty if they exceed their indicative number by 5%. - 21.
-For the controlled subject of Medicine, universities will be liable for a financial penalty if they exceed their intake target for all Scots-dom, rEU and rUK entrants, subject to a 10% tolerance threshold. - 22.
+For the controlled subject of Medicine, universities will be liable for a financial penalty if they exceed their intake target for all Scots-dom, rEU and rUK entrants. - 22.
 The control covers Scots-dom, rEU and rUK students.
 The financial penalty per FTE in breach of consolidation is the tuition fee for Scots-dom/rEU students and the subject price for rUK students, based on the assumed breakdown of student numbers in excess of the threshold.